 GRAUMAN’S EGYPTIAN THEATER

 The Egyptian (6712 Hollywood Blvd) was built by showman Sid Grauman, who’d previously built the Million Dollar Theater on Broadway in 1918.
 It was designed by Meyer & Holler but has been extensively redesigned.
-Its Spanish-tiled roof is a holdover from its original Spanish Colonial Revival design, which like the Vista Theater in Los Feliz, was given an Egyptian rethink after construction had began when the discovery of Tutankhamun‘s tomb ignited a craze for all things ancient Egypt.
+Its Spanish-tiled roof is a holdover from its original Spanish Colonial Revival design, which like the Vista Theater in Los Feliz, was given an Egyptian rethink after construction had begun when the discovery of Tutankhamun‘s tomb ignited a craze for all things ancient Egypt.
 It was purchased by the American Cinematheque, one of the city’s premier film exhibitors, in 1996.
 The complex also includes the small, 77-seat theatre named the Steven Spielberg Theatre, one of the main venues of the peerless Los Angeles Film Forum.

 PIG ‘N WHISTLE